zenml-io/zenml/docs/book/reference/glossary.md

 ZenML will try to determine the source root in the following order:
 * If you've created a [ZenML repository](../starter-guide/stacks/stacks.md) for your project, the repository directory will be used.
-* Otherwise, the parent directory of the python file you're executing will be the source root.
+* Otherwise, the parent directory of the Python file you're executing will be the source root.
 For example, running `python /path/to/file.py`, the source root would be `/path/to`.